bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 {
   // The secret key used to authenticate with the Bucket API.
   secretKey: string,
-  // The host to send requests to (optional). host?: string = "https://front.bucket.co",
+  // Override Bucket server address host?: string = "https://front.bucket.co",
   // The logger you can supply.
 By default no logging is performed. logger?: Logger,
   // The custom http client.
 By default the internal `fetchClient` is used. httpClient?: HttpClient = fetchClient,
-  // A list of fallback features that will be enabled the Bucket servers
+  // A list of fallback features that will be enabled if the Bucket servers
   // have not been contacted yet. fallbackFeatures?: string[]
 }